 Magnolia Health provides for the delivery of quality care with the primary goal of improving the health status of the members.
-When a member's condition is not amenable to improvement, the health plan implements measures to prevent any further decline in condition or deterioration of health status or provides for comfort measures as appropriate and as requested by the member.
+When a member's condition is not amenable to improvement, the health plan implements measures to prevent any further decline in condition or deterioration of health status or provides for comfort measures as appropriate and requested by the member.
+The plan implements processes that ensure the health care services provided have the flexibility to meet the unique needs of each member, accounting for the diverse cultural and ethnic backgrounds, varied health beliefs and practices, limited English proficiency, disabilities, and differential abilities, regardless of race, color, national origin, sex, sexual orientation, gender identity, preferred language, or degree of health literacy.